jbenedict3033/ghostAI/README.md

 ### Deliverables<br/>
 The ghostAI folder contains four folders and two files.<br/>
 ###### Folders
-- _code_&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; contains all the .cpp and .hpp files written specifically for the project
+- _code_ - contains all the .cpp and .hpp files written specifically for the project
-- _graphics_&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; contains .bmp files that the project uses as textures for the background and sprites
+- _graphics_ - contains .bmp files that the project uses as textures for the background and sprites
-- _levels_&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; contains .txt files that are translated into level layouts
+- _levels_ - contains .txt files that are translated into level layouts
-- _objects_&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;empty when downloaded, but holds object files when the associated makefile is used<br/>
+- _objects_ - empty when downloaded, but holds object files when the associated makefile is used<br/>
 ###### Files
-- _makefile_      builds the project and drops the executable into the ghostAI folder
+- _makefile_ - builds the project and drops the executable into the ghostAI folder
-- _SDL2.dll_      contains the SDL2 library required for the project to run
+- _SDL2.dll_ - contains the SDL2 library required for the project to run